stelligent/dromedary/README.md

 **PLEASE NOTE**: This demo is an exercise in _Infrastructure as Code_, and is meant to demonstrate neither best practices in highly available nor highly secure deployments in AWS. details that go against best practices!

-## Feature Backlog :dromedary_camel:

-We plan to add additional features in the coming months.
-Check the [issues](https://github.com/stelligent/dromedary/issues) and [Feature Backlog](https://github.com/stelligent/dromedary/wiki/Feature-Backlog) for more information.

 #### Manual Bootstrapping